2023 Solar Incentives Guide for Santa Cruz, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage homeowners to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are handled by the state of California or by your utility company, county or municipality.
+Solar incentives encourage homeowners to switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+Incentives might include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are handled federally, while others are offered by the California government or by your utility company, county or municipality.
 Some broad categories of solar incentives include:

 - Tax Credits: Tax credits reduce, dollar-for-dollar, how much income tax you owe the government.
 Tax credits are different from tax deductions.